Grade Point Averages (For Certificate Programs Only)

 A cumulative grade point average (CGPA) is calculated as an indicator of overall academic performance in a program and is used as a criterion for graduation requirements, academic awards and distinctions, and determining academic standing during study in a program.

-A CGPA of at least 1.67 in graded Ryerson courses is required for graduation.
-Ryerson will not award a credential to any student whose grade point average is deficient.
+A CGPA of at least 1.67 in graded Toronto Metropolitan University courses is required for graduation.
+TMU will not award a credential to any student whose grade point average is deficient.

 Continuing Education Career (CNED) Grade Point Average